-Crossrail, together with Network Rail and Transport for London (TfL), are working on Maryland station to prepare for the start of the Elizabeth line services.
+Crossrail, together with Network Rail and Transport for London (TfL), have worked on Maryland station to prepare for the start of the Elizabeth line services.

 CONNECTING MARYLAND TO THE ELIZABETH LINE

 - An improved ticket hall with new ticket gates and accessible toilet facilities

 - Improvements to the area around the station in partnership with London Borough of Newham